 In 2022, Alameda County released its Home Together Plan, which described the scope and scale of a homelessness response system adequate to serve Alameda County's needs and therefore reduce homelessness to 'functional zero'.
 The Home Together Plan estimates that Alameda County needs 24,340 additional housing units and subsidy slots by 2026 to end homelessness.
 Of these, the report estimates that 7,385 new permanent supportive housing units are needed, and 10,070 new dedicated permanently affordable housing units or rental subsidies are needed.
 Supportive housing units require a particularly high level of subsidy because they are unlikely to have rents that can support operating costs and require extensive social services on site.
-The homelessness response system includes a mixture of health and housing services based on the number of households who require housing solutions in a given year.
-The Home Together Plan calls for 17,455 brand new housing solutions to be added to the housing system specifically for homeless individuals.
-Critically, this number reflects only the capacity needed to serve those who lose shelter and would not serve the remaining 80,000 severely cost burdened households who spend more than 1⁄2 of their income on housing payments.
+As shown in Figure 22 below, while the County has made important progress towards fulfilling the need for interim and permanent housing, need continues to grow.